Shopify/shopify-api-ruby/README.md

 In addition to the Admin API, this library also allows querying the [Storefront API](https://shopify.dev/docs/storefront-api).

 You can use this library in any application that has a Ruby backend, since it doesn't rely on any specific framework — you can include it alongside your preferred stack and use the features that you need to build your app.

+**Note**: These instructions apply to v10 or later of this package.
+If you're running v9 in your app, you can find the documentation [in this branch](https://github.com/Shopify/shopify_api/tree/v9).

 ## Requirements